⏹️ Making your JVM application interruptible

 }

 The general idea is to shut down everything if you catch InterruptedException - that’s it.
-Also, ensure that your main method runs all the time while the application is alive, as it will make your lifecycle even more predictable for external tools.
+And don’t forget to ensure that main method is blocking and runs all the time while an application is alive.

 Conclusion